lg-technical/lg-interview-21032017/README.md

 - Skip days when no activity is present
 - result should be presented assuming UTC timezone
+- please handle a situation, when the course session crossed the midnight

 2. Nonfunctional requirements:
 - application has to be written in any JVM language (Java 8 is preferable but scala,